 FAQ

-What is BASE BOOST?
+• What is BASE BOOST?

 Zardoz BASE BOOST is a patented 100% liquid fluoropolymer base treatment.
 It instantly absorbs into the pores of most bases and is held in place by capillary attraction, like water in a sponge.
 A thin, hydrophobic film of BASE BOOST will bead up moisture molecules in the snow, creating a hydroplaning effect.
 This minimizes friction and maximizes glide, especially in flatter terrain and at lower speeds.
 The “Zardoz Affect” will amaze you, particularly as the snow gets wetter.

-Does BASE BOOST work on extruded bases?
+• Does BASE BOOST work in all snow conditions?

-How does BASE BOOST compare to wax?
+• How does BASE BOOST compare to wax?

 Hot wax and other wipe on waxes only create a superficial bond to the surface of the base.
 The bond of hot wax is better than that of most wipe-on products, however, it doesn't truly penetrate the base.
 BASE BOOST is inert and cannot bond to anything.
 It works by fully absorbing into the base and holding on by capillary attraction - like water in a sponge.
 A thin, hydrophobic layer is wicked out by the moisture in the snow, constantly relubricating the base.
 On a snowboard- the most noticeable difference between BASE BOOST and wax, is that a board with BASE BOOST will be much more slippery at low speeds and in variable snow temps.
 It is also much smoother in wet snow.
+BASE BOOST will last about 1 day and is easy to apply.
+Our research shows that about 90% of all skiers and riders do nothing to their base.
+It is still good to get an occasional hot wax for the protection it provides, but most people use just BASE BOOST.

-Can I use BASE BOOST on it's own?
+• Can I use BASE BOOST on it's own?

 Yes!
 90% of skiers and boarders either never wax or wax just once or twice a year.
 Waxing is confusing, messy and time consuming.
 BASE BOOST is the perfect alternative to expensive and time-consuming hot waxes.
 It’s also a great mid-day or mid-vacation touch up.
 You can use it instead of wax or on top of wax.
 BASE BOOST does not give you the long-term base protection of hard wax, but it is much better than using nothing.

-Is anything special required for new equipment?
+• Is anything special required for new equipment?

-Can I use BASE BOOST for anything else?
+• Can I use BASE BOOST for anything else?